Alden Page

 The answer is to implement a distributed token bucket system.
 The idea behind this is that each crawler has to obtain a token from Redis before making a request.
 Every second, the crawl monitor sets a variable containing the number of requests that can be made against a source.
 Each crawler process decrements the counter before making a request.
 If the decremented result is above zero, the worker is cleared to crawl.
 Otherwise, the rate limit has been reached and we should wait until a token has been obtained.

 The beauty of token buckets is their simplicity, performance, and resilience against failure.
 If our crawler monitor process dies, crawling halts completely; making a request is not possible without first acquiring a token.
-This is a much better alternative to the guard rails completely disappearing with the crawl monitor and allowing unbounded crawling.
+This fail-closed design is far more desirable than the guard rails completely disappearing with the crawl monitor and allowing unbounded crawling.
 Further, since decrementing a counter and retrieving the result is an atomic operation in Redis, there's no risk of race conditions and therefore no need for locking.
-This is a huge boon for performance, as the overhead of coordinating and blocking on every single request would rapidly bog down our crawling system.
+The overhead of coordinating and blocking on every single request would rapidly bog down our crawling system.

 To ensure that all crawling is performed at the correct speed, I wrapped aiohttp.ClientSession with a rate limited version of the class.